 Did you know that Venice is actually home to the first Jewish Ghetto in the world?

-While traveling around these regions of Venice, you can expect to see some of the following sites:
+While traveling around these 2 neighborhoods of Venice, you can expect to see some of the following sites:

 - Jewish Ghetto